neverchange95/supermarket-scout/README.md

 ```

 # Helm:
-### !
-Important !
-If you have already manually installed the Nginx Helm controller in your Kubernetes cluster, you must remove it before running the Helm charts.

 ### Installtion steps
 1. Complete steps 1 and 2 from the `Kubernetes` section if not already done.
 Alternatively, you can use the already built images from docker hub (user: shivashantii).
 As a rule, you would not have to make any changes to do this. the images are already set correctly.